 “Driver” has the same meaning as defined in California Vehicle Code section 305.

-"Electronic reporting system" means CARB's online database and reporting system to collect and store all compliance test results and other pertinent regulatory information required as part of this HD I/M regulation.
+"Electronic reporting system" means CARB's online database and reporting system to collect and store all compliance test results and other pertinent regulatory information required as part of this HD I/M Regulation.

 “Emission control label” means the label required by the “California Motor Vehicle Emission Control and Smog Index Label Specifications For 1978 Through 2003 Model Year Motorcycles, Light-, Medium- and Heavy-Duty Engines and Vehicles”, as incorporated by reference in title 13, CCR section 1965, as last amended on September 5, 2003, and as required by the “California Exhaust Emission Standards and Test Procedures for 2004 and Subsequent Model Heavy-Duty Diesel Engines and Vehicles”, as incorporated by reference in title 13, CCR section 1956.8, as last amended on April 18, 2019.

-“Emissions control system” means the pollution control components, connections and associated mechanisms on an engine at the time its engine family is certified, including the emission control label.
+“Emissions control system” means the pollution control components, connections, and associated mechanisms on an engine at the time its engine family is certified, including the emission control label.

 “Engine change” means the installation of an engine in a vehicle that is different from the vehicle manufacturer original configuration as certified by the United States Environmental Protection Agency (U.S. EPA) or CARB.